Fakser/GAN-Project/README.md

 So yeah, that's how it works.
 For some mathematitians here: I am currently experimenting with different loss functions to minimize the mode collapse.
-As it should be a fully automated process of training I want to find such hyperparameters taht 99,99% of time my GAN will be trained create at least nice approximation of the dataset.
+As it should be a fully automated process of training I want to find such hyperparameters that 99,99% of time my GAN will be trained create at least nice approximation of the dataset.

 Thats all, bye.